Evidlo/prelim/main.typ

       - Exosphere not completely understood
           - must rely on models from physics simulations and prior retrievals from limited data
           - #link(label("datasets"))[(table) ground truth datasets]
-  - Retrieval Performance
-      - #link(label("codeoverview"))[(figure) retrieval block diagram]
-      - Simulation block is used for validation prior to launch
-      - Montecarlo simulation of reconstruction under noise
-      - Performance Under Calibration Bias
-          - Bias in g-factor, IPH, radiation, all affect accuracy of measurements
-          - Retrieval algorithm should be able to cope with expected biases on orbit
   - Implementation Approach Justification
       - Temporal binning and #strike[Image Stacking] (reserve "image stacking" for on-orbit ops)
           - (not sure about the need for this section)